Creeper32767/python_exercises/temperature_transformer/README.md

 ## HOW TO USE

 1. Enter an Celsius or Fahrenheit temperature. (mark it by ending up with 'C', 'c', 'F' or 'f'.)
+2. Then it'll transform the temperature to another type.

 ## ISSUES

-Please give us your ideas through 'issues' part in GitHub.
+Please give us your ideas through the 'issues' part on GitHub.